Melekeok Entry Requirements

 Gifts/Goods

-Personal effects and gifts up to $400 USD value
+Personal effects up to USD 500 value

 Prohibited Items